unicef/magicbox-maps/README.md

 For more information on getting started, see the  [create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Hosting
-1. Set the `REACT_APP_SCHOOLS_URL` and `REACT_APP_SHAPES_URL` environment variables on the system that will be used to build the application.
-  - To prevent data URLs from being made public, these should be "real" environment variables, not a `.env` file in the repo.
-2. Execute `npm run build` from your automation tool of choice (Jenkins, [this source-to-image builder](https://github.com/bigdelivery/s2i-create-react-app/), etc.)
-3. Host the `/build` directory as static files.

 ## Git Workflow

 We are using the `2.0_dev` branch as the main development branch for work on Magic Box Maps 2.0.
 Our development environment is deployed from this branch.
 Feature branches can be branched from `2.0_dev` and merged back up when ready.